 Western Virginia Campaign – June-December 1861

 The Western Virginia Campaign, also known as Operations in Western Virginia or the Rich Mountain Campaign, occurred from June to December 1861 and included seven battles in present-day West Virginia.
 It began when Union forces under Major General George B. McClellan invaded the western portion of Virginia.
-This region was an important source of minerals the Confederates needed for the production of arms and ammunition.
-It also contained several roads that would give the Union access to Tennessee, North Carolina, and the Shenandoah Valley, while the Baltimore and Ohio Railroad in the northern part of the area connected the eastern Union states to the Midwest.
-After the region was occupied by the Union, it later became the state of West Virginia.
+This region was an essential source of minerals the Confederates needed for the production of arms and ammunition.
+It also contained several roads that would give the Union access to Tennessee, North Carolina, and the Shenandoah Valley.
+The Baltimore and Ohio Railroad in the northern part of the area connected the eastern Union states to the Midwest.
+After the Union occupied the region, it later became the state of West Virginia.
 Although Confederate forces would make several raids into the area throughout the remainder of the war, they would be unable to reoccupy the state.

 Philippi – June 3, 1861